MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 + Super is a bit more.
 Like "amazing".
 + "Großartig" is really formal and serious.
 Almost like "wonderful" or "superb".

 Uns - us
+Dich - you
+	Dich nicht - not you

+Seht Ihr - Do you see
++ Seht - "See" when going with plural form "Ihr"
+	Alex und Nina, seht Ihr das Riesenrad
++ ?
+In Question, verb stand in front

+WeißBier - Wheatbeer